What is anger?

 This antagonism stems from the feeling that you have been deliberately wronged.
 Hence, you can feel anger towards someone or something – an object, a situation, or even a memory.

-Additionally, anger is also the body’s response to a perceived threat.
+Additionally, anger is a natural human response, as well as the body’s response, to a perceived threat.
 This means that even though nothing bad has happened yet, you can still feel angry.